cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 ## Operational uses of keys

 The below diagram shows a few operations you can do with a hotkey and coldkey.
 Not all possible operations are shown below.
 You can use the `ctcli` to perform any of these operations.
-See [Bitttensor Wallet CLI](../btcli.md#wallets) for command syntax.
+See [Cybertensor Wallet CLI](../ctcli#wallets) for command syntax.

 <center>
 <ThemedImage